What Are Shadow IT Assets?

 Sepio’s Asset Risk Management (ARM) platform helps organizations gain full network visibility and detect unauthorized connections, reducing the risks posed by shadow IT assets.
 By securing all network-connected devices, IT teams can minimize the attack surface and protect against potential cyber threats.

-Endpoint Security
+Endpoint Device Security

-Network Security
+Network Device Security

 Identifying and mitigating these threats requires continuous monitoring and full asset visibility.
-Solutions like Sepio’s Asset Risk Management platform help organizations detect, control, and eliminate shadow IT risks before they lead to data breaches or cyberattacks.
+Solutions like Sepio’s Asset Risk Management platform help organizations detect, control, and eliminate shadow IT assets before they lead to data breaches or cyberattacks.

 Manage Your Network Devices Effectively